lando924/MyDailyBread/README.md

 ## TECH STACK USED
 The following tech stack was used for this project:

--Frontend: HTML, CSS, Bootstrap, JavaScript
+- Frontend: HTML, CSS, Bootstrap, JavaScript
--Backend: Python, Flask, Bcrypt, WTForms, Jinja, SQLAlchemy, RESTful API from https://docs.api.bible/
+- Backend: Python, Flask, Bcrypt, WTForms, Jinja, SQLAlchemy, RESTful API from https://docs.api.bible/
--Database: PostgreSQL
+- Database: PostgreSQL

 ## API